 What I have learned after nearly three decades spent treating intimacy and relationship issues is that when it comes to the negative effects of sex outside a supposedly monogamous relationship, digital and real-world sex are no different.
 The pain of betrayal feels the same to the cheated-on partner, regardless of where and how the cheating took place.
 Recognizing this, I have formulated the following digital age definition of infidelity:

 Infidelity (cheating) is the breaking of trust that occurs when important secrets are kept from a primary romantic partner.

-Please notice that this definition of infidelity does not mention affairs, hookups, porn, sexting, video chat, or any other sexual act, either real-world or online.
+Please notice that this definition does not mention affairs, hookups, porn, sexting, video chat, or any other sexual or romantic act, either real-world or online.
 Instead, it focuses on what matters most to a betrayed partner – the loss of relationship trust.
 Put very simply, if you’re engaging in any romantic or sexual activity that you’re covering up with lies and secrets, you’re cheating.